-For example, suppose your text reads: "I don't think that in order to have a meaningful life one has to have joy.
-Why would elation be required for having a purposeful life?
-No; in my opinion, one's life can be worthwhile even if one doesn't experience a lot of bliss."
+For example, suppose your text reads: "I don't think that in order to have a meaningful life one has to have happiness.
+Why would enjoyment be required for having a purposeful life?
+No; in my opinion, one's life can be worthwhile even if one doesn't experience a lot of joy."